Hurricane Oscar leaves six dead in Cuba, says president – DW – 10/22/2024

 The eastern province of Guantanamo has suffered severe damage due to the storm, the president said in a televised comment.

+On Friday, Cuba's largest power plant collapsed, crippling the whole grid and leaving the Communist-run country's 10 million people in darkness.

-The capital, Havana, remained largely paralyzed as the rest of the country prepared to face a fourth night of the blackout that has triggered small protests and a stringent warning from the government that any unrest will be punished.
+The blackout triggered small protests and a stringent warning from the government that any unrest will be punished.

 dvv/jsi (AFP, AP)